thepeopleseason/995callister/README.md

 7. Front door

 The front door alarm zone is via a battery-powered wireless transmitter.
-The battery was replaced last year, and it lasted a bit over seven years.
+The coin battery was replaced last year, and it lasted a bit over seven years.
+Replacing the battery requires a plastic straw to re-insert the sensor into the door frame.

 ## Homeowners Association